Understanding OCD

 Exposure and Response Prevention (ERP)

-- For contamination OCD, ERP may involve touching a “dirty” surface without immediate handwashing—learning to tolerate anxiety without rituals.
+Example: For contamination OCD, ERP might involve touching a “dirty” surface and delaying washing—practicing staying present while anxiety rises and falls.

 Acceptance and Commitment Therapy (ACT)